guidedhacking/GH-Offset-Dumper/README.md

 ### Why

 Scrubs don't know how to pattern scan, so they manually update their offsets in their game hacks after running an offset dumper like this.
+It's smarter to generate headers like this, rather than send someone your code with perfect auto-updating offsets built in.

 ### How to use normally